ashisa/azuretoolkit/README.md

 #vmalerts.sh

-The vmalerts.sh needs the following parameters -
+The vmalerts.sh script needs the following parameters -
 + email ID to send alerts to
 + Metric type - cpu or memory
 + Threshold value in percentage